 Introduction to regeneration

-Strategic Projects role
+Strategic projects role

 This area of work focuses on the delivery of regeneration sites, aiming to revive, regenerate and create lively economies.